onemarketdata/onetick-py/doc_sphinx/static/testing/first_test.rst

         ...

-Here we create a fixture based on the default module scope session, add databases there, re-use it as a fixture in tests; the added databases are available for all tests where the common fixture is used.
+Here we create a fixture based on the default *module* scope session, add databases there, re-use it as a fixture in tests; the added databases are available for all tests where the common fixture is used.

 OTQ query
 ---------

-pytest can be used to test queries written in OneTick Query Designer (OTQs).
+``pytest`` can be used to test queries written in OneTick Query Designer (OTQs).

-A developer can point to a query from some OTQ file on the local filesystem using :class:`otp.query <onetick.py.sources.query>`:
+A developer can point to a query from some OTQ file on the local filesystem using :class:`otp.query <onetick.py.query>`:

 .. code-block:: python